-Nokia announces Lumia 520 and Lumia 720 at MWC 2013, Lumia 521 coming to T-MobileAlex Wagner - Deputy Managing Editor, News Desk
+Nokia announces Lumia 520 and Lumia 720 at MWC 2013, Lumia 521 coming to T-MobileAlex Wagner - Editorial Director of News and Content

 Just like it did in 2012, Nokia today used the MWC stage to take the wraps off of some Lumia hardware.
 Nokia today made the Lumia 520 and Lumia 720 with Windows Phone 8 official, just days after the two handsets leaked out online.
 The Lumia 520 is the lower-end of the pair, featuring a 4-inch 800x480 touchscreen that Nokia says is "super sensitive," a 1GHz dual-core processor, 8GB storage, microSD slot, 512MB RAM, 5-megapixel rear camera and a price tag of €139.
 Nokia expects the Lumia 520 to begin shipping in March in areas like Hong Kong and Vietnam.
 The Lumia 520 will also launch on T-Mobile here in the U.S. as the Lumia 521, and T-Mobile says that it'll share launch and pricing details at a later date.